Oscarkyamuwendo/GBAC-FINAL-EXAM-/Automation blog posts.md

  - **[PROBLEM 2: ADDITION OF TEXT IN BLOG CONSECUTIVELY WITH USE OF THE TERMINAL](https://github.com/23W-GBAC/Oscarkyamuwendo/blob/main/post%202.md)**

  - **[PROBLEM 3: UPDATING OF CONTENT IN THE LOCAL REPOSITORY TO THE REPOSITORY ON GITHUB](https://github.com/23W-GBAC/Oscarkyamuwendo/blob/main/post%203.md)**
+ - **POTENTIAL ADVANTAGES AND DISADVANTAGES, COST- BENEFIT AND ANALYSIS**
 # 1ST POST
 ## **PROBLEM 1: OVER REPEATION OF WRITING FILE PATHS**
    I had a problem of writing file paths which some consisted of long filenames like repositories and this could make me take long time to access a file in a sub folder from other many sub folders